X

-The first thing you might notice about Bath is that it is quite monochromatic, especially in its historic center.
+The first thing you might notice about the city is that it is quite monochromatic, especially in its historic center.
 Most of the city was originally built from a cream-colored limestone known as Bath stone, and the architecture combines the elegant beauty of Georgian England with an ancient Greek/Roman aesthetic.

 The fusion of English style and classic architecture is a big reason why the entire city of Bath became a UNESCO World Heritage Site in 1987.
 It gives the city a very romantic quality, and pays tribute to Bath’s surprising age – the city was established as the spa town Aquae Sulis in Roman Times (60 AD).